 - Getting into the model: there is no submission process, no opt-in, and no direct path for a small business to guarantee training data inclusion in any major model.

-- AI crawler access by itself: allowing GPTBot and ClaudeBot is necessary but does not cause a tool to mention you.
-It just removes a potential blocker.
+- AI crawler access by itself: allowing GPTBot and ClaudeBot matters, and blocking them can create a real problem.
+But access alone does not cause a tool to mention you.
+It removes one potential blocker.
+The content and signals on those pages still determine what happens next.

 What actually determines whether a real-time AI tool mentions your business comes down to three things: